-Ecology Project International (EPI) participants work side-by-side with field researchers from Costa Rica, Galapagos, Belize, and Mexico, and often return home with a new goal: Become a marine biologist.
-Pursuing a career in marine biology or oceanography can be competitive—but you’ll have a harder time finding a marine biologist with regrets on their career choice.
+Ecology Project International (EPI) participants work side-by-side with field researchers from Costa Rica, Galapagos, Hawaii, and Mexico, and often return home with a new goal: Become a marine biologist.
+Pursuing a career in marine biology or oceanography can be competitive—but you’ll have a harder time finding a marine biologist who regrets their career choice.
 We hope the following tips will help you navigate the diverse paths to becoming a marine biologist:

 Most conservation researchers—marine or otherwise—are driven to pursue their career out of an authentic love for and curiosity about the natural world.
-It’s never too early to cultivate this type of appreciation for your surroundings.
+It’s never too early to cultivate this type of appreciation for your surroundings by pursuing a job in the conservation field.
 Get outside, be inquisitive and never let the walls of the classroom be the boundaries of your education!

 2. Show your passion for science and Marine Biology

 By getting involved in science courses and extracurricular scientific activities as early as high school, you stand a better chance of becoming a marine biologist in the long run.
 By volunteering with local, regional, or international marine organizations and partaking in marine science programs outside of the classroom, you position yourself to stand out from the crowd during the college application process.
-(EPI's Baja Coastal Ecology, Belize Marine Ecology, Galapagos Island Ecology, and Costa Rica Sea Turtle Ecology programs are wonderful places to start!)
+(EPI's Baja Marine Science, Hawaii Island Ecology, Galapagos Island Ecology, and Costa Rica Sea Turtle Ecology programs are wonderful places to start!)

 3. Research colleges that offer Marine Biology as a major